 The analysis employs both the Nepalese and Indian economic variables to test their relative effectiveness on Nepalese exports to India and Nepalese imports from India.
-The results derived from above analyses clearly show that irrespective of whether they are Nepalese or Indian economic variables all of them work in the favor of Indian economy instead of working in the favor of Nepalese economy leaving Nepal in 'no option situation'.
+The results derived from the above models clearly show that irrespective of whether they are Nepalese or Indian economic variables all of them work in the favor of Indian economy instead of working in the favor of Nepalese economy leaving Nepal in 'no option situation'.
 One of the issues to be raised here is that unlike suggested by the academia and the business houses, this study rules out the adoption of the policy of devaluation of NC vis-à-vis IC to improve Nepalese trade situation with India.
-If Nepal devalues NC vis-àvis IC, Nepal will have to face more loses in trade with India.
+If Nepal devalues NC vis-à-vis IC, Nepal will have to face loses in trade with India.
 All these facts provide the evidence that in the case of Indo-Nepal trade relation, Nepal has been suffering from the 'BLACK HOLE EFFECT' originating from the robustness of the Indian economy.
 This effect has made all the economic variables used in the model to work more favorably to Indian economy.
 That is why despite a robust growth of the Indian economy, Nepal has not been able to reap the benefits that would have come through the 'locomotive effect' of the growth of Indian economy.
 If this situation continues unabated, Indo-Nepal trade may head towards a 'zero sum game'.

 Until and unless an effective measure is taken promptly, this situation always forces Nepal to lose in trade with India in terms of financial gain.
 In order to make gain in true sense, it is imperative to pull the Nepalese economy out from the Indian economy's 'BLACK HOLE EFFECT'.
 This can only be done by assigning a counterbalancing force, at least, equal to the pulling force exerted by the Indian economy to the Nepalese economy.
-As all the variables used in the study are in the favor of India, Nepal may need to devise non-economic solutions like, massive administrative reforms followed by assurance of good governance within the country in the very short-run.
-However, for a persistent gain in trade with India, Nepal has to adopt an import substitution strategy coupled with a tremendous structural reform in order to remove all the trade related bottlenecks persisting in the country.
+This may demand a non-economic solution for the time being.
+Nepal has to adopt the import substitution strategy followed by various administrative reforms within the country as a short term policy.
+However, in the long term a 'big push' is required for carrying out massive structural reforms in order to remove the various trade related bottlenecks.
+Therefore, the concerned Nepalese authorities need to take an integrated approach for improving the conditions of the trade related infrastructures followed by effective import substitution strategy to gain in trade with India.